littlewhywhat/playing-with-shifts/README.md

 based on it produces a language of defined length and find max number of positions in successful strategy that could be given to B.

-##Build
+## Build

 C++11

 run the following command in shell from root folder:

-'
-make
-'
+'make'

 or

-'
-make compile
-'
+'make compile'

-it will build an execution file 'program' in root folder.
+Both will build an execution file 'program' in root folder.

-##Graph format
+## Graph format

 first line is number of nodes. from second line program starts to read edges with startnode, endnode and label